By Boyd Wason

 1) Make your communications personal

 Try to personalise customer interactions as much as possible.
 Hey, we all like to feel special, and having a business remember you is always welcome.
 A great way of making communications more personal is to leverage marketing automation and tailor your website to react to returning customers.

 2) Use automation

 As you can see from personalising communications – retention hinges on gathering information and timing, which is exactly where automation shines.
-Automation can save your business a lot of time, energy and money.
+Automation of repeatable marketing tasks and communications can save your business a lot of time, energy and money.
 And it ensures that you’re always present for your customers, even when you can’t be there in person.

 Lifecycle-based triggered communications are another great way to connect with your customers.
 This can be by way of personalised messages that are automatically sent to individual customers on a specific or significant day.
 Maybe a customer hasn’t made a recent purchase, they’ve hit a spending milestone, or they get an anniversary reward, this is a way to show that they are remembered and keeps the communication alive.